groupserver/gs.group.member.canpost/README.txt

 Cannot Post notification.
 The text can be previewed by looking at the ``unknown-email.html`` and ``unknown-email.txt`` within each group.

-To send the message the unknown-email notifier (``unknownemail.Notifier`` within this egg) acquires the ``Mail Host`` instance directly, assembles the email message, and sends the post.
-It avoids all use of the ``gs.profile.email.notify`` system.
+The unknown-email notifier (``unknownemail.Notifier`` within this egg) avoids all use of the ``gs.profile.notify`` system — because there is not profile to sent the notification to!
+To send the notification the code acquires the ``Mail Host`` instance directly, assembles the email message, and sends the post.

 TODO
 ~~~~